The Secret of Hod: The Immense Light of Yosef HaTzaddik and the Song of King David

 The Burning Light of Yosef HaTzaddik

-This secret of faith from within suffering is revealed in all its intensity by Yosef HaTzaddik.
-His holy brothers—Yehudah, Reuven, Shimon, and Levi—sell him as a slave.
-Shimon pushes him into the pit, and Levi the tzaddik, about whom it is said, "Your Thummim and Your Urim be with Your pious one," cooperates with him.
+This secret of faith from amidst suffering is revealed in all its intensity through Yosef HaTzaddik.
+His holy brothers—Yehuda, Reuven, Shimon, and Levi—sell him as a slave.
+Shimon pushes him into the pit, and Levi the tzaddik, about whom it is said, "Your Urim and Your Tumim belong to Your pious one," cooperates with him.
 This is a terrible and dreadful thing that illustrates how a person in this world stands on a hairsbreadth.

 Yosef was placed in terrible danger, a danger that even Avraham, Yitzchak, and Yaakov did not face.
 Despite this, Yosef did not stop his dancing and his singing for even a single second, neither in the pit nor in the prison.